-(a) Each entering full-time student is expected to attend an introductory program during the week before regular classes begin.
+- (a) Each entering full-time student is expected to attend an introductory program during the week before regular classes begin.

-(b) Each full-time student is required to take the following courses during the fall semester of the first year of law school:
+- (b) Each full-time student is required to take the following courses during the fall semester of the first year of law school:

 - (1) Civil Procedure I;

-- (2) Contracts I;
+- (2) Criminal Law;

 - (3) Legal Research and Writing I;

-- (4) Property I; and
+- (4) Foundations of Law; and

-- (5) Torts I.
+- (5) Torts.